This post may contain affiliate links. Please see my disclosure policy for details.

 Ever since Howard Carter discovered the tomb of King Tutankhamun and ensued the (supposed) Curse of King Tut in 1922, it put Valley of the Kings on the map.

-Thousands of tourists go every year to visit the tombs of famous Pharaoh’s discovered here.
-Now, this may seem a bit macabre but there aren’t any bodies left inside them, apart from King Tutakhamun’s chamber.
+Thousands of tourists go every year to visit the tombs of famous Pharaohs discovered here.
+Now, this may seem a bit macabre but there aren’t any bodies left inside them, apart from King Tutankhamun’s chamber.

 In fact, a lot of people visit these tombs to see the fabulous carving work on the walls.

 These tombs were created solely for the purpose of transmitting the pharaoh’s soul to the underworld.
-So, the art work inside are scenes from the Book of the Dead, Book of Day, Night and more.
+So, the artwork inside is scenes from the Book of the Dead, Book of Day, Night, and more.
 Some are well preserved, some not so much.

 Practical information for Valley of the Kings